Travelling Poland With Kids: An Autism-Friendly Guide

 Predictability reduces anxiety.
 Build your itinerary around transport that feels manageable.

-Step 5: Things to do in Poland with kids
+Step 5: Things to do in Poland With Children

 Poland offers a mix of structured, open-air and interactive experiences.